Need 100 pc security clearance from Punjab govt to resume train services: Railway Board chief | Business

 Need 100 pc security clearance from Punjab govt to resume train services: Railway Board chief

 The Punjab government has been unable to remove all blockades on the railway network with as many as 22 sites still to be cleared of protesters, Railway Board Chairman V K Yadav said on Friday, adding that the railways needs 100 per cent security clearance from the state to resume operations.
-Yadav, in a press briefing on Thursday, said the state government had given assurance that the tracks would be cleared by Friday morning.
+Partial resumption of services is "not feasible" and all blockades must be removed, Yadav said, a day after he had informed the press of the state government's assurance of clearing tracks by Friday morning.

 Rail services in the state have remained suspended since September 24 when farmer organisations organised protests on tracks and station premises against the recently passed farm laws.
 The Railway Board chairman said the railways will not run selective trains, but will restore all services.